Tok/sd-forge-deforum/README.md

-# Deforum Stable Diffusion — official extension for
+# Deforum Stable Diffusion — official extension for Forge

 This is the Deforum extension for the [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge).
 It is a fork of [the Deforum Extension for A1111](https://github.com/deforum-art/sd-webui-deforum) and is expected to diverge over time.